programming-formalisms/programming_formalisms_project_summer_2025/README.md

 <!-- markdownlint-enable MD013 -->

-Learners' project of the Programming Formalisms course of autumn 2024.
+Learners' project of the Programming Formalisms course of summer 2024.

 ## Goal